DomiKov/toiletDoor/README.md

 You will be asked to enter a password for the username you chose.

-Second, include this in the mosquitto.conf file.
+Second, include this at the end of the mosquitto.conf file.

 *allow_anonymous false
 password_file /etc/mosquitto/passwd*